nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter6_chapter_6_faith_toward_god.md

 <!-- p173 -->
-2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="Romans" data-chapter="10" data-verses="17" data-lang="en" data-version="NKJV">Romans 10:17</span>.
+2.  **Exploring Scripture:** Read <span class="x-scripture" data-type="ref" data-book="ROM" data-chapter="10" data-verses="17" data-lang="en" data-version="NKJV">Romans 10:17</span>.
 What does this verse teach us about how faith grows?
 How can we apply it in our daily lives?

 <!-- p174 -->